-3. Reboot the OS instance from the command line in order for the changes to take effect.
+3. If SELinux changes were made, reboot the OS instance from the command line in order for the changes to take effect.

-7. If you need to enable corporate firewall rules, contact RGB Customer Support for a list of IP addresses and ports used by the TAP to include in the firewall rules.
+^{7.} If you need to enable corporate firewall rules, contact Imagine Communications Customer Support for a list of IP addresses and ports used by the TAP to include in the firewall rules.